alfadelta10010/6T-SRAM/README.md

 # 6T-SRAM
-A 2x2 6T SRAM cell designed in Cadence
+A 2x2 6T SRAM cell designed in Cadence Virtuoso